 *** This information has been redacted by the author. *** This decision was made after a series of conversations with friends in which the author's heroes were mocked relentlessly, and a series of subsequent conversations in which these friends requested to be listed as heroes.

 by Little Willow of Rock the Rock

 All hand-lettering (my name, the bottom menu and section headers) created by Helen Dardik, who

 also illustrated the cover of Camille McPhee Fell Under the Bus.

 Is it true that you're a doctor?

 Well, I'm not the kind of doctor who can take out your appendix.
 I could try, but I don't think it would go well.
 I'm very squeamish around blood and internal organs.
 Also, in high school my ability to identify internal organs in pickled frogs and sharks left a lot to be desired.
-(Yes, in my biology class we got to study both frogs AND sharks.
-And I lived in Idaho.
-Go figure.)
 I have a Ph.D. in English.
 I also have an MFA in writing and an MA in American Literature.
-I guess I enjoy learning . . . while seated amongst my peers at uncomfortable desks.
+I guess I enjoy learning . . . while seated among my peers at uncomfortable desks.